Principles of the Red Cross

 Humanity

-The International Red Cross and Red Crescent Movement, born of a desire to bring assistance without discrimination to the wounded on the battlefield, endeavors in its international and national capacity, to prevent and alleviate human suffering wherever it may be found.
+The International Red Cross and Red Crescent Movement, born of a desire to bring assistance without discrimination to the wounded on the battlefield, endeavours, in its international and national capacity, to prevent and alleviate human suffering wherever it may be found.
+Its purpose is to protect life and health and to ensure respect for the human being.
+It promotes mutual understanding, friendship, cooperation and lasting peace amongst all peoples.

 Impartiality